milcent/benfordviz/README.md

 {'F1D': 0, 'F2D': 0, 'F3D': 0, 'SD': 0, 'L2D': 1}
 ```

-Now that you have a Benford object with the main tests already computed, you can give them do `benfordviz` and let it do the rest.
+Now that you have a Benford object with the main tests already computed, you can give them to `benfordviz` and let it do the rest.
 The main function for plotting the respective test with `bokeh` is the `bokeh_chart`.
 It receives a digit test instance, which in turn is an attribute of the Benford object:

 - `F1D`: First Digit Test;
 - `SD`: Second Digit Test;